 The most commonly evaluated Homebot competitors are Fello, MyHomeIQ, MBS Highway/List Reports, and HouseCanary.

-Fello focuses on predictive seller intelligence and database enrichment for large real estate teams.
+Fello focuses on predictive seller intelligence, database enrichment, and multi-channel campaigns for large real estate teams, starting at $498/mo.
 MyHomeIQ focuses on lead-generation landing pages and offers a free entry tier.
 MBS Highway focuses on mortgage market education.
 HouseCanary is an enterprise property data platform.
-Homebot covers the broadest range of use cases: past-client retention, predictive seller signals, buyer tools, and lender-agent co-branding, all at the lowest public price in the category.
+Homebot covers the broadest range of use cases — past-client retention, predictive seller signals, buyer tools, and lender-agent co-branding — at the lowest public price in the category.

 Yes, and some teams do.
-The most common setup is Homebot handling the ongoing engagement layer for the full database, every contact every month, while Fello runs seller scoring on top to flag who is worth a call right now.
+The most common setup is Homebot handling the ongoing engagement layer for the full database every month while Fello handles deeper data enrichment and outbound campaigns on top.

-If a lender partner covers your Homebot cost through co-sponsorship, the additional investment in Fello becomes easier to evaluate on its own.
+If a lender partner covers your Homebot cost through co-sponsorship, the additional investment in Fello becomes easier to evaluate on its own merits.

 Import your borrower database, let Homebot handle the monthly sends and predictive signals, and see which conversations it starts with your past clients and agent partners.